-15.4.5.2.4 The validation study must include:
+17.2.2.4.1 The validation study must include:

 - Validation plan- the validation plan is a plan that includes the following elements.
-This plan must be approved before the validation study can be initiated. - Validation scope A list of minimum requirements, which are essentially acceptance specifications for the method. - Materials- materials needed for the method. - > Safety- the safety procedures that apply to the method will be reviewed prior to beginning validation testing; this would include storage and disposal of chemicals. - Procedure- this is a step-by-step description of the validation activities.
-This would include the performance characteristics that will be evaluated for the method. - Executive Summary-brief events summary including major conclusions. - Results-descriptive observations of test results, hard data from testing. - Conclusion -this is a complete evaluation of the validation. - Reference list the sources for procedure or supporting procedure. - Names individuals who conducted validation, their title, and date of validation. - Competency documentation of competency testing of individuals who will be using the method at the conclusion of the validation.
-The participation in the validation may serve as the competency of those individuals to the extent they were involved but must be stated if so. - Approval The study will be evaluated and a fit for use memo will be drafted.
-The original memo will be kept with the quality manager and a copy will be stored with the validation study.
+This plan must be approved before the validation study can be initiated. - Validation scope A list of minimum requirements, which are essentially acceptance specifications for the method. - Materials- materials needed for the method. - Safety- the safety procedures that apply to the method will be reviewed prior to beginning validation testing; this would include storage and disposal of chemicals. - Procedure- this is a step-by-step description of the validation activities.
+This would include the performance characteristics that will be evaluated for the method. - Executive Summary-brief events summary including major conclusions. - Results-descriptive observations of test results, hard data from testing. - Conclusion -this is a complete evaluation of the validation. - Reference list the sources for procedure or supporting procedure. - Names individuals who conducted validation, their title, and date of validation.

-- 15.4.5.2.5 The Quality Manager will approve validation plans before the validation study is initiated.
+- Competency documentation of competency testing of individuals who will be using the method at the conclusion of the validation.
+The participation in the validation may serve as the competency of those individuals to the extent they were involved but must be stated if so. - Approval- The study will be evaluated and a fit for use memo will be drafted.
+The original memo will be kept with the quality manager and a copy will be stored with the validation study. - 17.2.2.4.2 The Quality Manager will approve validation plans before the validation study is initiated.
 At the discretion of the Quality Manager, the approval process can be performed with the assistance of a scientific review committee.
 The scientific review committee will be comprised of up to three individuals appointed by the Quality Manager.
-Documentation of this review and approval will be kept with the validation study and may be recorded by signing the validation plan or sending an e-mail stating the validation plan was reviewed and accepted. - 15.4.5.2.6 Validation must be documented and the documentation will be kept with the validation study.
+Documentation of this review and approval will be kept with the validation study and may be recorded by signing the validation plan or sending an e-mail stating the validation plan was reviewed and accepted. - 17.2.2.4.3 Validation must be documented and the documentation will be kept with the validation study.
 Documentation must be sufficient to ensure that any qualified individual could evaluate what was done, by whom, when and replicate the validation process.
-Documentation will be available for review and will be maintained and stored by the discipline lead. - 15.4.5.2.7 The quality manager reviews the documentation and determines if the documentation is adequate and if the validation study meets the specifications of the validation plan or may appoint a scientific review committee consisting of up to three individuals to review and approve the validation data.
-Validation data are evaluated against the stated performance criteria and conclusions about the validation study are made. - 15.4.5.2.8 A fit for use memo is approved by the quality manager.
-The method or technique may then be incorporated into analytical methods. - 5.4.5.3 The range and accuracy of the values obtainable from validated analytical methods is relevant to the customer needs.
-Factors to consider may include: repeatability, linearity (quantitation), specificity, limits of detection, interference from the matrices, and reproducibility. - 15.4.5.3 The performance characteristics of a validation plan includes, as applicable: (since forensic science covers a wide span of testing there may be other types of performance characteristics that are not listed below that may be evaluated.
-Some of the performance characteristics listed below also include suggestions on how that characteristic may be evaluated, this is only a guide and the analyst proposing the validation plan may use other scientifically acceptable means to evaluate performance characteristics.)
-(The DNA section will also follow the current Quality Assurance Standards) - Selectivity/Specificity: a study of interferences from the matrix and environmental affects. - Sensitivity: limit of detection (LOD)- lowest amount of analyte that will be detected and can be identified.
-Limit of quantitation (LOQ) lowest concentration that has an acceptable level of uncertainty.
+Documentation will be available for review and will be maintained and stored by the discipline lead. - 17.2.2.4.4 The quality manager reviews the documentation and determines if the documentation is adequate and if the validation study meets the specifications of the validation plan or may appoint a scientific review committee consisting of up to three individuals to review and approve the validation data.
+Validation data are evaluated against the stated performance criteria and conclusions about the validation study are made. - 17.2.2.4.5 A fit for use memo is approved by the quality manager.
+The method or technique may then be incorporated into analytical methods.